[amazon_auto_links id="280537"]

 Yes, this is true that antibiotics eliminate good and beneficial bacteria and this is generally bad since good bacteria help in fighting infections in the bad bacteria.

-Antibiotics help in curing bacterial infections and unfortunately, these antibiotics could distinguish between bad bacteria and good bacteria.
+Antibiotics help in curing bacterial infections, and unfortunately, these antibiotics can distinguish between bad bacteria and good bacteria.
 This is the first main side effect of taking antibiotics.